v-rgrace/Viva/Viva/glint/setup/preview-demo-reporting.md

 2. Select the survey in which to preview reporting.
 A new page opens.

-3. In the *Upcoming and Live* tab, select **Preview** from the vertical ellipses dropdown menu.
-A *Survey Preview* dialog box opens.
+3. In the **Upcoming and Live** tab, select **Preview** from the ellipses dropdown menu.
+A **Survey Preview** dialog opens.

    :::image type="content" source="../../media/glint/setup/preview-dropdown.png" alt-text="Screenshot of the preview dropdown menu within the ellipses next to a survey cycle.":::

-4. Select **Generate Report Preview** to view a one-time, randomized data survey report.
+4. Select **Generate Report Preview** to view a one-time, preview based on your employee data and randomized responses.
 An email lets you know when the report is available; the report may take up to 24 hours to generate.
 Once generated, your report remains visible for seven days.

    :::image type="content" source="../../media/glint/setup/generate-report-preview.png" alt-text="Screenshot of the *Survey Preview for Engagement* dialog box from which to select **Generate Report Preview**.":::

    :::image type="content" source="../../media/glint/setup/report-preview-generated.png" alt-text="Screenshot of the *Report Preview Generated* dialog box.":::

 >[!NOTE]
 > Until you receive your email, ensure that your survey program remains in an **Approved** status.
-Your report will not generate successfully if your survey program is not **Approved**.
+Your report doesn't generate successfully if your survey program is not **Approved**.

->[!TIP]
+> [!TIP]
->To make changes to your survey once you have previewed how the reporting will appear, select **Edit** from the vertical ellipses next to the program.
+> To make changes to your survey once you have previewed reports, select **Edit** from the ellipses next to the program.

 ## Can I generate a new demo data report preview after editing a survey?

-To *replace* a generated report, preview with newly uploaded employee attributes. , a dialog box tells you that a report preview was previously generated.
+To **replace** a generated report, preview with newly uploaded employee attributes.
+A dialog tells you that a report preview was previously generated.
 To replace this demo report with a new version, select **Generate Report Preview**.
 The seven-day report visibility starts over with the generation of the new report.

 ## How long does a preview take to generate?

-Generally, preview reports for surveys with ~25 questions and <5Kk employees generate almost immediately.
-Surveys with ~15 questions and > 200K employees may take as long as 3.5 hours to generate.
+Generally, preview reports for surveys with ~25 questions and 5,000 employees or fewer generate almost immediately.
+Surveys with several questions and for organizations with more than 50,000 users can take up to 24 hours to generate.

-## How do I see my demo report?
+## How do I see my demo report after it's generated?

 **From your Viva Glint dashboard:**

-1. Select **Reports.**
+1. If Select **Reports.**
-2. Choose **Demo Data for Engagement**.
+2. Choose **Demo Data for `<survey name>`**.
 3. Select the report to review.

 :::image type="content" source="../../media/glint/setup/demo-data-for-engagement.png" alt-text="Screenshot of the *Reports* tab and Demo Data for Engagement.":::